 - At All Costs: Manticore struggles to overcome the loss of so much of their navy due to cutbacks and attrition in War of Honor, so Honor commands a fleet equipped with cutting edge technology to make quick strikes deep into Haven territory.
 Haven sees Manticore's weakness but is terrified by the implications of the new technology, and what they do next causes the war to come to a climax.

 - Mission of Honor: Honor leads a diplomatic mission to the heart of Haven in order to finally create true peace, but the Solarian League threatens the negotiations by drawing Manticore into a second conflict and tipping the balance of power.
-Haven's President Eloise Pritchart takes the risk of her life to clear the air once and for all, and may be the answer to Manticore's prayers... but the mysterious planet of Mesa has dangerous plans of its own.
+Haven's President Eloise Pritchart takes the risk of her life to clear the air once and for all, and may be the answer to Manticore's prayers... but the mysterious planet of Mesa has dangerous plans of its own that bring disaster to the Manticore system.

 - A Rising Thunder: The Grand Alliance has formed and begins to knit together as wounds old and new start to heal.
 But the cracks in the Solarian League are beginning to show, and the young alliance now faces an escalating conflict with the Solarian League Navy.

-- Honor In Victory (working title): Final novel intended to wrap up the series, due 2018 for the 25th Anniversary of On Basilisk Station.
+- Uncompromising Honor: Final novel intended to wrap up the series, currently due on 2-Oct-2018 for the 25th Anniversary of On Basilisk Station. - eARC released April 1, 2018.

 Wages of Sin